We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Treat these interactions as interviews — your contact may be hiring or can provide a referral.
 However, keep the conversation casual and curious.
 You’re trying to learn the ins and outs, not crowbar your way into a job.

-However, if you make a lasting impression, people may start letting you know about openings.
+If you make a lasting impression, people may start letting you know about openings.
 On a site like LinkedIn, being part of the discussion is your way in.
 You only get one first impression, so it’s crucial to nail it.

 Before these interactions, prepare an elevator pitch that succinctly tells people who you are, why you’re looking for a change, and your career aspirations in the long run.